attcs/AsyncTask/README.md

 * `get()` returns the Result of `doInBackground()`

 ## Notes
-* Header only implementation (asynctask.h and the above metioned standard headers are required to be included).
+* Header only implementation (asynctask.h and the above mentioned standard headers are required to be included).
 * Non-copyable object.
 Instance can be used only once.
 Inplace reusage can be solved by smart pointers (e.g.: `std::unique_ptr<AsyncTaskChild>` and `std::unique_ptr::reset()`).
 * `onCallbackLoop()` and `get()` could rethrow the `doInBackground()` thrown exception. `onCancelled()` would not be executed.
 * If the AsyncTask is destructed while background task is running, `~AsyncTask()` will cancel the `doInBackground()` and wait it's finish, `onCancelled()` won't be invoked and exception wont be thrown.